 And so it was that this old man did escape from the bandits, who were distracted with their brawling.
 Upon noticing their victim was gone, they continued to fight, this time over whose fault it had been, until all of them lay dead, murdered by each others’ hand.

 This old man was later reunited with his nephew’s family and all were joyous of it.
 For as he had learned, Unity is essential for survival, and unlike those reckless bandits, he still wished to live for a good many years yet.

 iv.
 The Story of Batlin – Part the Second

-Then, filled with the urge to roam and longing for the outdoors once more, I joined a band of Rangers in the Savrenoc Timberland.
+Then, filled with the urge to roam and longing for the outdoors once more, I joined a band of Rangers in Spiritwood.
 Rangers are a deeply spiritual people.
 Living with them reminded me very much of my druid childhood in Yew – with one big difference.
 These Rangers drank the most wonderful wine I have ever tasted!
-The bottles came from the old winery at Desolis, having survived the terrible fires which ravaged that island.
-Later I made a pilgrimage to the blighted ruins of Desolis and there I had a spiritual experience so profound that I have vowed never to relate it to anyone.
+The bottles came from the old winery at Skara Brae, having survived the terrible fires which ravaged that island.
+Later I made a pilgrimage to the desolate ruins of Skara Brae and there I had a spiritual experience so profound that I have vowed never to relate it to anyone.

 Leaving their band, I gave away all of my possessions and for months I wandered aimlessly.
-Eventually, I arrived at Jaanaford where I sought employment as a Shepherd.
+Eventually, I arrived at New Magincia where I sought employment as a Shepherd.
 Most of the following two years was spent in perfect solitude, living in complete humility.
 It was an experience that left me significantly changed.
-When I noticed that ten years had almost passed, I began the journey back to Britanny.
+When I noticed that ten years had almost passed, I began the journey back to Britain.

 v.
 The Two Brothers and the Trickster